My Quiet Kitchen

 These black lentils are delicious warm or cold and make a great side dish, main course, or appetizer.

-- They're the star in this black lentil salad and this ginger sesame black lentil bowl, but they also make a great addition to this vegan kale salad, bok choy salad, or roasted broccoli bowl in place of the chickpeas.
+• They're the star in this black lentil salad, but they also make a great addition to a vegan kale salad, bok choy salad, or roasted broccoli bowls.

-- Spread some on toasted bread, such as crostini, and top with crumbled vegan feta or vegan queso fresco for a delicious appetizer.
+• Spread some on toasted bread, such as crostini, and top with crumbled vegan feta or vegan queso fresco for a flavorful appetizer.

 How to Store Cooked Lentils